alecgrater/dashy-dude-game/NEXT_IMPROVEMENTS.md

 ✅ Animated sprites for all player states
 ✅ Procedurally generated graphics
 ✅ **Title screen with animated logo, play button, and controls**
 ✅ **Audio system with procedural sound effects and background music**
+✅ **Particle effects system with dust, landing, helicopter, boost, splash, and crumble particles**

 **Not Yet Implemented:**
-❌ Particle effects
 ❌ High score persistence
 ❌ Power-ups and collectibles
 ❌ Tutorial system